pakitt/data-analysis-portfolio/fueltracking/README.md

 - fuel prices
 - fuel consumption (reported by the Multi Function Display (MFD) on all three vehicles
 - ambient temperature at destination
-- route to/from work
+- route taken to/from work
 - average speed
 - accuracy of MFD - not part of this report (on average all three cars are about 5% optimistic)
 - overall Total Cost of Ownership (TCO) - not part of this report

 ## Reasons for tracking and analysis:
-- Will a hybrid used to commute in city traffic save me money on fuel vs a diesel powered vehicle?
+- Will a petrol hybrid vehicle used to commute in city traffic save me money on fuel vs a diesel powered vehicle?
 (Yes!)
 - How will time of day affect my commute time?
 - Which route is the best to/from work?
 - Which day of the week is the best/worst to commute?
-- Will the Generation 4 Prius offer significant advantage in terms of fuel consumption vs Generation 3?
+- Will the Prius 4th Generation offer significant advantage in terms of fuel consumption vs the Prius 3rd Generation?
 - Will summer and winter tyres have any significant influence on fuel consumption, considering that traffic patterns change significantly between the two periods of the year?

 ### The three vehicles I owned: